My First Year at Frappe

 So I look forward to taking more risks, making mistakes, and actually learning from them and bonus points if it contributes to the growth of a company.

-Writer at Frappe
+Marketing at Frappe